 - Plan your actions, execute, monitor, evaluate and report.

 Priscilla Martinez, a District Representative from the National Capital Area Council, attended the 2017 National Jamboree.
 She was helping out in the National Islamic Committee in Scouting (NISC) booth within the Duty to God tent, in which, she was pleased that so many adults and Scouts had questions for them.
 Priscella had a visitor say to her, “We are really glad that you’re here.”
-Which touched her, saying, “…it was the most touching and sincere complement that anyone could give to me personally.”
+Which touched her, saying, “…it was the most touching and sincere compliment that anyone could give to me personally.”
 She added that we are on this quest to fulfill Baden Powell’s vision which is reverence and world peace.

 During Jamboree, Priscilla was recognized by the NICS for her effort and sacrifice in attending her third (2010, 2013, 2017) Jamboree co-organizing and co-hosting the National Islamic Committee in Scouting booth, interfaith service, and Friday Muslim prayer service.